BIOLOGY 1102 - FOUNDATIONS OF BIOLOGY

 3. Office hours.
 My office is in TLS 308 across from the lab room.
 I have open office hours.
 If my door is open, then you can come in.
 If you want to schedule an appointment, you can do that too.
 Email me or see me before or after lecture.

 4. Set reasonable goals.
 Aim high.
-If you simply must earn a B in this course to maintain honors status, get into the business school, maintain your GPA, prevent yourself from going on academic probation, or whatever, then do not aim for a B. Aim for an A. That way, if you make mistakes or have difficulties, you will still have some chance of getting the grade you want.
+If you simply must earn a B in this course to maintain honors status, get into the business school, maintain your GPA, prevent yourself from going on academic probation, etc., then do not aim for a B. Aim for an A. That way, if you make mistakes or have difficulties, you will still have some chance of getting the grade you want.
 It is not unusual in such a large class for a student who needs a C, to aim for a C, make mistakes, and not get the C. Better to over-prepare, than under-prepare.

 This class is for everybody, even if you think you can't do Biology.
 Make the effort and I will show you .